Çanakkale: Ottoman era

 At the start of the 14th century, the Karasids under Demirhan Bey controlled the Anatolian side of the strait.
 The Ottomans first gained control of Gallipoli in 1367.
-In 1462, Mehmed II had the Kale-I Sultaniye fortress built on the site now occupied by Çanakkale - it takes it names from the fact that one of the Sultan's sons had collaborated in its construction.
-Kale-I Sultaniye was built at the narrowest point of the Dardanelles and, together with the fort of Kilitbahir on the opposite side, provided effective in controlling traffic through the strait.
-The two forts were quickly dubbed "The Castles", and a town developed to the north-east of Kale-I Sultaniye.
+In 1462, Mehmed II had the Kale-i Sultaniye fortress built on the site now occupied by Çanakkale - it takes it names from the fact that one of the Sultan's sons had collaborated in its construction.
+Kale-i Sultaniye was built at the narrowest point of the Dardanelles and, together with the fort of Kilitbahir on the opposite side, provided effective in controlling traffic through the strait.
+The two forts were quickly dubbed "The Castles", and a town developed to the north-east of Kale-i Sultaniye.

 Painting of Çanakkale – Cape Abydos.
 Entrance to the Bosphorus by Clara Barthold Mayer, late 18th century.

-From the late 15th century onwards, Jewish refugees expelled from Spain settled in Çanakkale and formed a sizeable community which thrived by supplying local shipping with provisions and acting as consular agents for many European nations.
+From the late 15th century onwards, some Jewish refugees expelled from Spain settled in Çanakkale and formed a sizeable community which thrived by supplying local shipping with provisions and acting as consular agents for many European nations.
 Into the late 19th century the Jewish community adopted Spanish as their mother-tongue.
 Some 1,805 Jews were registered there in 1890, out of a population of 10,862, the rest being Muslims (3,551), Orthodox Greeks (2,577), Armenians (956) and assorted foreigners (2,173).